kmikurda/magdalena-mikurda-landing-page/README.md

 - Adjust the counter values in the Experience section to match actual statistics
 - Update the link in the Courses section to point to the actual online training platform

+### Customizing Animations

+The website uses GSAP (GreenSock Animation Platform) for all animations:

+- **Scroll-Triggered Animations**: Most animations are triggered when elements come into view using GSAP's ScrollTrigger plugin.
+These can be customized in the `main.js` file.
+- **Hero Section**: The hero section uses a timeline-based animation sequence that can be adjusted for timing and effects.
+- **Counter Animations**: The counter elements in the Experience section use GSAP to animate counting up to their target values.
+- **Section Headers**: All section headers have special animations for both the text and underline elements.
+- **Pulse Effect**: The "Explore Online Trainings" button uses a GSAP animation for its pulsing effect.

+To modify animations:
+1. Find the relevant animation in `js/main.js`
+2. Adjust parameters like `duration`, `ease`, `delay`, or animation properties
+3. For ScrollTrigger animations, you can modify when they trigger by changing the `start` and `toggleActions` parameters

 ## Browser Compatibility

 - Chrome (latest)